 Each party represents and covenants to the other party (which representations and covenants will be deemed to be repeated as of each date on which it, as the Pledgor, Transfers Eligible Credit Support (or, in the case of after-acquired Eligible Credit Support, at the time the other party or its agent acquires rights therein), and which covenants will be deemed to apply at all times) that:

-(i) with respect to the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit is the legal, valid, and binding obligation of the issuer thereof, enforceable in accordance with its terms.
+(i) with respect to the issuance, renewal, substitution, or increase (as the case may be) of a Letter of Credit, such Letter of Credit is the legal, valid, and binding obligation of the Issuer thereof, enforceable in accordance with its terms.

 [(ii) the necessary action to authorize referred to in Section 3(a)(ii) of this Agreement includes all authorizations required under the Federal Deposit Insurance Act as amended (including amendments effected by the Financial Institutions Reform, Recovery, and Enforcement Act of 1989) and under any agreement, writ, decree or order entered into with the Pledgor’s supervisory authorities; and at all times during the term of this Annex, the Pledgor will continuously include and maintain as part of its official written books and records this Annex, all exhibits, supplements and attachments hereto and documents incorporated by reference herein, and evidence of all necessary authorizations.]